 I love to visit schools for assemblies and workshops where I perform extracts from my books and talk about reading, writing and history.

-There are lots of great writers on this site but I'm fascinated by getting children to write.
-So much so that I've founded a website called Creative Writing Club that uses Apps to get kids writing.
+I've founded a website called Creative Writing Club that uses Apps to get kids writing.
 It's free for schools and teachers.

 I have boiled down everything I've learned about getting children writing into a free A4 pdf for teachers.
 Please email email@example.com with the word 'Tips' in the subject line and I will send you my 7 Tips For Story Writing.

 I can work with any writing topic of your choice or any of the 50 plus writing themes in Creative Writing Club.

 Cross Curricular Events